 Some questions to get the discussion started:

 When does the car start to move?

 How many more pennies it takes to move it to the top of the ramp?

 Does it take the same number of pennies to move both cars?

 6. Add one more book at a time to make the incline steeper.
 The steeper the incline, the more pennies you will need.
 It took us 41 pennies to move truck up the ramp made of 6 books.
 Questions to ask:

 We just added another book how many pennies does it take to move the car now?

 How changing the number of books changes the incline?

 This is what we used to record our observations.

 The steps outlined above is what we did to get the exploration started.
-After that I left kids to their own devices and they came up with many inventive ways to play with the ramp: varying vehicles, books, inclines, objects to move up and down the ramp.
-When I wanted to put it away at the end of the day, they implored me to leave it as there were other things they wanted to try with it the next day.
+After that, I left kids to their own devices and they came up with many inventive ways to play with the ramp: varying vehicles, books, inclines, objects to move up and down the ramp.
+When I wanted to put it away at the end of the day, they implored me to leave it as there were other things they wanted to try the next day.